piotrkossa/Turing-Pattern-Simulation-In-Unity/README.md

 model in real time in Unity.
 It leverages the parallel processing power of the GPU using Compute Shaders (and Fragment Shaders for web compatibility) to visualize complex Turing patterns at an efficient refresh rate.
 For more info check [Project Document](Project-Document.pdf)

+You can test this project here: [Live Version](https://ihani-turringpatterns.netlify.app/)